Why Decorating Mistakes Can Be a Good Thing

 If one technique or idea doesn’t work, keep trying out different techniques.
 For instance furniture arranging in a room that doesn’t feel just right.

-Buy some furniture sliding discs for your type of flooring so you can easily move furniture around a room until you like what you see.
+To make the process easier, buy furniture sliding discs for your type of flooring so you can easily move furniture around a room until you like what you see.
 If you don’t like what you did, just move it back and try again later with another idea.

 Doing exactly this without knowing how a project would turn out, I have had some fabulous decorating project wins.